donutrj/heartbreaker/content/Core Rules/Combat.md

 + [[Combat#Sprinting|Sprinting]]: It can be wise to use your action to sprint further, moving an additional 15' in conjunction with movement
 # Attacking
 ## Melee Weapons
 When attacking with a melee weapon, you must be adjacent to your target.
-Both you and your oppoent roll an attack, usually a strength test, but this could be a dexterity test depending on the weapons used.
+Both you and your oppoent roll an attack, usually a strength test, but this [[Equipment#Weapons#Qualities|could be a dexterity test]] depending on the weapons used.
 1. Both parties roll an attack using their weapon's attribute (STR or DEX)
 2. The winner rolls their weapon's damage die
 3. The loser rolls their armor to reduce the damage